syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ## Appearance

-SfDataPager allows to customize the appearance of the data pager through [SfDataPagerTheme.SfDataPagerThemeData] property.
+SfDataPager allows to customize the appearance of the datapager through [SfDataPagerTheme.SfDataPagerThemeData] property.

 {% tabs %}
 {% highlight Dart %}